firubi/dotfiles/README.md

 ### Kind of minimal install of openSUSE ###
 Pick the default KDE desktop environment.
-In the software selection, remove KDE apps (except Discover), TigerVNC (will be reinstalled if you want to use virtualizing) and VLC.
-After installation, you may want to remove icewm, and probably also the welcome app etc. so run:
+In the software selection, remove KDE apps (except Discover/others you want) and VLC (I use mpv).
+After installation, you may want to remove icewm, and a few other apps so run:

 `sudo zypper rm -u icewm opensuse-welcome plasma6-desktop-emojier`

-Sometimes, opensuse-welcome and plasma6-desktop-emojier will be reinstalled on system updates, but you can taboo it in YaST so it won't be reinstalled
+Sometimes, opensuse-welcome and plasma6-desktop-emojier will be reinstalled on system updates, but you can taboo it in YaST so it won't be reinstalled.

 ### Setting up Firefox and input methods ###
 Install the extenstions: uBlock (recommended filters: https://github.com/yokoffing/filterlists#guidelines), Yomichan (and import settings), Clipboard inserter, Return YouTube Dislikes and 7TV for twitch enjoyment (lol).
 For japanese, you need to install the necessary fonts: `sudo zypper in google-noto-sans-jp-fonts`.
 You'll need fcitx5 as well so run `sudo zypper in fcitx5 fcitx5-mozc kcm_fcitx5 fcitx5-configtool` and change the virtual keyboard in KDE system settings.
 For fcitx5 to work with qolibri and other Qt/GTK apps, you'll need some additional packages: